Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Results

 Fig.~\ref{fig3}d-f track the evolution of the representation space and recognition performance.
 Two-dimensional t-distributed stochastic neighbour embedding (t-SNE) visualizations of the embedding space reveal dynamic reconfiguration across the three stages.
 After initial learning, embeddings from five face classes form well-separated clusters, indicating accurate recognition (Fig.~\ref{fig3}d).
 After unlearning face ID~2 via gradient ascent, features of the second class (green) overlap with those of the fourth class (blue), indicating loss of discriminative power for the second identity (Fig.~\ref{fig3}e).
 Subsequent continual learning of a new face ID~5 using a replay strategy produces a new cluster that remains well separated from existing identities, demonstrating robust adaptability without catastrophic forgetting (Fig.~\ref{fig3}f).

 Fig.~\ref{fig3}g highlights the benefits of the proposed hardware-software co-design by comparing inference accuracy obtained with fully analogue RM parameter updates and with the RM with digital LoRA accelerator (RM-DLoRA).
-The hybrid architecture achieves higher accuracy because it avoids repeated, error-prone analogue reprogramming, thereby reducing cumulative programming noise during inference after initial learning, machine unlearning (UL) and continual learning (CL) (see Supplementary Fig.~2 for the noise tolerance of RM programming).
+The hybrid architecture achieves higher accuracy because it avoids repeated, error-prone analogue reprogramming, thereby reducing cumulative programming noise during inference after initial learning, machine unlearning (UL) and continual learning (CL) (see Supplementary Fig.~3 for the noise tolerance of RM programming).

 A quantitative comparison of the three core workflows of training, deployment and inference is summarized in Fig.~\ref{fig3}h-j.
 Fig.~\ref{fig3}h shows that RM-DLoRA requires substantially lower training cost than conventional full-parameter fine-tuning on RM, reducing training update cost by 36.68$\times$ and 27.51$\times$ for UL and CL, respectively.
 Fig.~\ref{fig3}i quantifies write overhead during deployment.
 Whereas traditional RM program updates require repeated analogue reprogramming of RM arrays, RM-DLoRA updates only the LoRA weights stored in SRAM, reducing write-energy consumption by 92.91$\times$ and 69.68$\times$ for UL and CL, respectively.
-As shown in Fig.~\ref{fig3}j, RM-DLoRA further improves energy efficiency during inference procedure, achieving 20.19$\times$, 25.43$\times$ and 12.48$\times$ lower energy consumption than a GPU for learn, UL and CL, respectively.
+As shown in Fig.~\ref{fig3}j, RM-DLoRA further improves energy efficiency during inference procedure, achieving 21.77$\times$, 27.99$\times$ and 13.07$\times$ lower energy consumption than a GPU for learn, UL and CL, respectively (see Supplementary Table~1 for the energy breakdown).